Lesson Plan - Get It!

 - Did you see how the cast fossil formed?

 When the plastic animal was used to form an outline in the sand, a mold fossil was formed!
-However, sand is a very loose material that will never harden well, so it is not a material that is used to form mold fossils in creation.
+However, sand is a very loose material that will never harden well, so it is not a material that is used to form mold fossils in nature.
 When you place the plaster of Paris mixture inside the temporary mold and let it dry, you are able to make a cast fossil of your plastic animal!

 - Can you think of some items that make up most of the mold and cast fossils that you find today?